akka/akka-persistence-jdbc/docs/src/main/paradox/migration.md

 ## Migrating to version 5.0.0

-**Release `5.0.0` introduces a new schema that is not compatible with older versions.** The schema is for new applications.
-No migration tool exists yet.
+**Release `5.0.0` introduces a new schema and serialization that is not compatible with older versions.**

+The previous version was wrapping the event payload with Akka's `PersistentRepr`, while in 5.0.0 the serialized event payload is persisted directly into the column.
+In order to migrate to the new schema, a migration tool capable of reading the serialized representation of `PersistentRepr` is required.
+That tool doesn't exist yet, therefore, the new schema can only be used with new applications.

 If you have existing data override the DAO to continue using the old schema: